MicrosoftDocs/azure-devops-docs/docs/pipelines/library/task-groups.md

    ![Unlinking parameters for all tasks](media/unlink-task-group.png)

-1. Select a sequence of tasks in a build or release pipeline (when using a mouse, click on the checkmarks of each one).
-Then open the shortcut menu and choose **Create task group**.
+2. Select a sequence of tasks in a build or release pipeline, open the shortcut menu, and then choose **Create task group**.

    ![Creating a task group from a release pipeline list of tasks](media/create-task-group.png)

-2. Specify a name and description for the new task group, and the category (tab in the Add tasks panel) you want to add it to.
+3. Specify a name and description for the new task group, and the category (tab in the Add tasks panel) you want to add it to.

-3. After you choose **Create**, the new task group is created and replaces the selected tasks in your pipeline.
+4. After you choose **Create**, the new task group is created and replaces the selected tasks in your pipeline.

-4. All the '$(vars)' from the underlying tasks, excluding the [predefined variables](../build/variables.md), will surface as the mandatory parameters for the newly created task group.
+5. All the '$(vars)' from the underlying tasks, excluding the [predefined variables](../build/variables.md), will surface as the mandatory parameters for the newly created task group.

    For example, let's say you have a task input $(foobar), which you don't intend to parameterize.
 However, when you create a task group, the task input is converted into task group parameter 'foobar'.
 Now, you can provide the default value for the task group parameter 'foobar' as $(foobar).
 This ensures that at runtime, the expanded task gets the same input it's intended to.

-5. Save your updated pipeline.
+6. Save your updated pipeline.

 ::: moniker range="> tfs-2017"